 Motorola’s approach to the Moto G Stylus 5G is simple: sell it everywhere it possibly can.
-The device, which retails for $399 unlocked, will be available from AT&T/Cricket, T-Mobile/Metro, and Verizon/Visible, along with Spectrum, Xfinity, Amazon, BHPhoto, and Motorola.com.
+The device, which now retails for just $349 unlocked after price drops from its $399 MSRP, is available from AT&T/Cricket, T-Mobile/Metro, and Verizon/Visible, along with Spectrum, Xfinity, Amazon, BHPhoto, and Motorola.com.
 That about covers the gamut of major carriers and retailers in the US.
-Sales kick off June 14 at Amazon, BHPhoto, and Motorola, with carriers to follow later at their own pace.
+Sales kicked off June 14 at Amazon, BHPhoto, and Motorola.

 The phone comes in several configurations, with either 4GB of RAM with 128GB of storage or 6GB of RAM paired with 256GB of storage.
 The unlocked retail units will be sold in the 6GB/256GB configuration, but the carrier versions will ship with 4GB/128GB.
 Carriers will be responsible for their own pricing and Motorola has not revealed those details.
 There’s also no word yet on a broader release in Europe and other markets.

 The Moto G Stylus 5G will be sold in a single color called Cosmic Emerald.

 The Motorola Moto G Stylus 5G (no, that name does not just roll off the tongue) is a big, big phone.
 The 6.8-inch screen and internal stylus support mean you have an extra-large chassis.
 It’s actually larger than even a phone like the Apple iPhone 12 Pro Max.
 It can be a handful to use, there’s no question of that.